luisxcardozo/Image-Segmentation/README.md

 - 2 - Artificial Intelligence Center For Excellence at Intel – Santa Clara, TCS

 ### GOAL
-This tutorial will introduce you to CPU performance optimizations for image segmentation with 3d-UNet optimizations and provide performance improvements by:
+Learn CPU performance optimizations for image segmentation with 3d-UNet optimizations by:
-1. Means to optimize Tensorflow* to run faster on CPU;
+1. Optimizing Tensorflow* to run faster on CPU;
-2. Ways to eliminate technology driven bottlenecks.
+2. Eliminating technology driven bottlenecks.

 ### ABSTRACT